marinazub/agent/README.md

 For support, questions, or feedback regarding the Agent3 Crew or crewAI.
 - Visit our [documentation](https://docs.crewai.com)
 -  Reach out to us through our [GitHub repository](https://github.com/joaomdmoura/crewai)
 - [Join our Discord](https://discord.com/invite/X4JWnZnxPb)
 - [Chat with our docs](https://chatg.pt/DWjSBZn)

-Let's create wonders together with the power and simplicity of crewAI.
+## About the Agent
+- see the video of the output recording: https://youtu.be/y-_OLTsBSps